In This Article

 In some cases, balancing your gut allows you to re-introduce problem foods into your diet without triggering any negative symptoms.

-If you’re not sure, you can take at-home tests that check for food intolerances.
+If you’re unsure, you can take at-home tests that check for food intolerances.

-Food cravings aren’t always caused by emotional eating.
+Food cravings aren’t always caused by emotional eating or bad eating habits.
 It may be a symptom of a gut flora imbalance.

-In many cases, eating too much sugar and artificial sweeteners causes bad bacteria to develop in the gut.
-An altered gut microbiome can affect the type of foods you want to eat.4
+In many cases, overeating sugar and artificial sweeteners causes bad bacteria in the gut to develop.
+An altered gut microbiome can affect the foods you want to eat.4

 Gut bacteria imbalances and digestive issues are known to cause skin problems, such as:5